-2) Tobacco use during pregnancy, childbirth and the puerperium m.
-Poisoning, toxic effects, adverse effects and underdosing in a pregnant patient
+2) Tobacco use during pregnancy, childbirth and the puerperium

 Codes under subcategory O99.33, Smoking (tobacco) complicating pregnancy, childbirth, and the puerperium, should be assigned for any pregnancy case when a mother uses any type of tobacco product during the pregnancy or postpartum.

 A secondary code from category F17, Nicotine dependence, should also be assigned to identify the type of nicotine dependence.